emmajanedrews/base-template/_posts/2018-04-03-reconnect-yourself-to-the-fundamentals-of-your-business.md

 Several years ago, I walked into a CrossFit gym for the first time.

 I had a background in competitive bodybuilding, and I had heard all about CrossFit, so I wanted to go check it out.
-My first day, **I saw a guy who was about 40 pounds lighter than I was snatching a significant amount of weight more than what I could possibly do at the time.** Snatching, in the Olympics, is when you pull the weight from the ground all the way overhead and catch it in a full overhead squat.
+My first day, **I saw a guy who was about 40 pounds lighter than me snatching a significant amount of weight more than what I could possibly do at the time.** Snatching, in the Olympics, is when you pull the weight from the ground all the way overhead and catch it in a full overhead squat.
 It really bothered me that this kid was so much smaller than me and made it look so effortless.

 After watching several times, I finally put my finger on what it was that made him able to do this—it was his shoes.
 The pair he wore were the exact same pair as they wore in the Olympics.
 I later went on to Amazon and found and bought the same pair of shoes.
 I returned to the gym with a new level of confidence; I was going to show this kid up, since I was so much bigger than he was.